Resolve commercial disputes through amicable dispute resolution (ADR)

 There are other public mediators:

-- In case of difficulties to find financing or to repay a loan, it is possible to seize the Credit Mediation.
+• In case of difficulty in finding financing or repaying a loan, it is possible to seize the Credit Mediation.
 This service of the Banque de France is free and confidential.

-- In the event of difficulties in approaching the Urssaf, the Urssaf mediation may be entered free of charge.
-A request must first be made to the services of the Urssaf by post, by courier or during an appointment.
+• In case of difficulties in the steps with the Urssaf, the Urssaf mediation can be entered free of charge.
+You must first have made a request to the Urssaf services by mail, courier or during an appointment.

 Conciliation

-Conciliation allows a dispute between several persons to be resolved through the intervention of a third party: conciliator of justice.
-For example, it can be used to resolve disputes related to debt collection.
+Conciliation allows to resolve a dispute between several people through the intervention of a third party: conciliator of justice.
+It allows, for example, to settle a dispute concerning an unpaid payment between a craftsman and his client.

 Conciliation is based on the willingness of the parties to reach an agreement.
 It's free.

-The Justice Conciliator is a volunteer who is appointed by order of the President of the Court of Appeal and sworn.
-This may include:
+The Court Conciliator is a volunteer appointed by order of the President of the Court of Appeal and sworn in.
+It is seized:

-- On appointment of the judge: it is delegated conciliation or judicially ordered conciliation.
+• By decision of the judge: it is the delegated conciliation or the judicially ordered conciliation.

-- At the request of one or more parties, before or during a trial: this is conventional conciliation.
+• At the request of one or more parties, before or during a trial: this is the conventional conciliation.

-To find a justice conciliator outside a judicial procedure, you must contact one of the offices of justice conciliators:
+To find a judicial conciliator outside of a judicial procedure, you must contact one of the judicial conciliator hotlines:

 Who shall I contact